Skip to main content

 sudo systemctl start actions-runner.service

-With this setup, the actions-runner will automatically run in the background whenever your machine boots.
+With this method, the actions-runner will automatically run in the background when your host boots.

 sudo systemctl stop actions-runner.service